 Second Academic Warning

 When students earn less than a 2.0 term GPA for two consecutive terms, they are placed on Second Academic Warning.
 At this stage, students are required to meet with an academic advisor and complete the Second Academic Warning worksheet.
 The worksheet must be submitted to Admissions and Records no later than 5 p.m., on Monday of the second week of the following term.
-If students are preregistered and fail to complete these steps, their registrations will be voided and a full tuition and fees refund issued.
-(Bookstore expenses may not be refundable.)
-Second academic warning students will be prevented from registering for one calendar year or until such time as they complete the Second Academic Warning worksheet.
+If students are preregistered and fail to complete these steps, their registrations will be voided and a full tuition and fees refund issued (bookstore expenses may not be refundable).
+Second academic warning students will be prevented from registering for one calendar year or until they complete the Second Academic Warning worksheet.

 Third Academic Warning

 When students earn less than a 2.0 term GPA for three consecutive terms, they are placed on Third Academic Warning.
-In order to attend classes, students must complete the Academic Reinstatement petition with their advisor and submit the petition to Admissions and Records no later than 5 p.m., on Monday of the second week of the following term.
+At this stage, students must complete the Academic Reinstatement petition with their advisor and submit the petition to Admissions and Records no later than 5 p.m., on Monday of the second week of the following term.
 The Academic Reinstatement Committee will review completed petitions no later than Wednesday of that week.
 The Committee has three options:

 - Approve the petition as is: Students continue attending classes, following the requirements of the petition.
 If students fail to follow the academic plan or requirements, their registration in classes may be voided and their petition is considered “denied.”